20 Breathtaking Fall Hikes to Take in the Hudson Valley

 A post shared by Scenic Hudson (@scenichudson)

 While not technically a park on its own, the Fishkill Ridge Conservation Area is a trail in the Hudson Highlands State Park with a few fun features.
-The trail is a seven-mile hike that follows a creek with plenty of waterfalls, eventually arriving at the Fishkill Ridge.
+The trail is a five-mile hike that follows a creek with plenty of waterfalls, eventually arriving at the Fishkill Ridge.
 There, you have a panoramic view of Beacon, the Hudson River, and the Shawangunks afront the Catskills.
 What could be a sweeter ending to a Hudson Valley hike?

 Mount Beacon